AngelaMeow/angelameow.github.io/_posts/2025-7-14-enterprise-ux.md

 The goal was to deliver a user friendly platform that allowed different user roles (Advisors, Investors and Admins) to manage information and transactions.
 We launched the project after a few months of development, and we maintain the engagement for iterations a couple of months after.
 My role was as a support designer at the beginning, and then I transitioned to lead designer of the team.

 ### How we worked
-We worked under the Agile methodology:
+We worked under the Agile methodology with an iterative process that included:

 #### Discovery
 There was a discovery session at the beginning of the engagement, and a few follow-up discovery sessions after the first launch.
 It took place in the first two weeks of the Engagement.